Is Propranolol For Anxiety A Good Treatment Approach?

 The dosage may be adjusted and taken regularly to manage generalized anxiety.
 In such cases, the initial dosage, such as 10 mg to 20 mg, is often lower and can be increased gradually based on individual response and tolerability.

-It is important to follow the healthcare professional’s instructions carefully and not exceed the prescribed dosage.
+Follow the healthcare professional’s instructions carefully and not exceed the prescribed dosage.
 Abruptly stopping propranolol can lead to withdrawal symptoms, so it is essential to consult a healthcare professional for guidance on tapering off the medication when discontinuing its use.

 How Quickly Does Propranolol Work For Anxiety?